The Biggest Loser season 13: Week 6

 Black Team, meanwhile, are off on a hike with Bob.
 He informs them a hike with him isn't just a normal hike – he's going to work them super hard.
 The hike gives single mom, Daphne, the chance to reflect on her two daughters at home, saying she needs to lose weight to set a good example and ensure she is always there for them.
 She also gets the chance to spend some time with Bob, asking him advice on how to improve her stamina.
 Bob's is impressed by her attitude.
 In contrast to Dolvett, Bob explains to the team the difference between Aqua Team Daphne's weight loss and effort paying special attention to this being her week two and the team has been together for six weeks.
 Daphne isn't complaining and has been able to keep up.

 As a treat for their hard work Bob allows the Black Team to go for lunch in a restaurant where their old food demons come back to haunt them.
 They each reel off what they would normally order, and then learn exactly how many thousands of calories that would entail, getting a lesson in what they should order in future.

 Red Team seem stunned by Dolvett's revelation that he's been watching them in the gym.
 He acknowledges Kim's natural leadership and celebrated her attempt to fill the trainer gap by setting up the training routine for the week.
 Dolvett was less impressed with the time the group has wasted on team politics.
 He produces a specific list of Conda's complaints during her training gym time – 13 in total ranging from thoughts on Adrian to thoughts on the exercises.
 He tells Conda to start focusing on herself.

 Back in the gym with the Red Team, Adrian is the next to get a talking to from Dolvett.
 He thinks that Adrian's biggest obstacle – aside from being shut out by his teammates – is the fact he doesn't listen.
 At the Last Chance Workout everyone is getting pushed hard, but poor Kim seems to be feeling under pressure about the coming weigh-in.
 She tells Dolvett that she feels responsibility for whatever happens on the scale because she led the workouts in Dolvett's absence.
 Red Team's losing the weigh-in eliminates Adrian.
 Adrian gives his parting thoughts on his treatment during his two weeks on campus.
 Adrian thanks Roy for his vote in Adrian's favor; however, he points out that the group dynamics were set against him.
-Mark takes a usual step after Adrian's elimination in following Adrian out of the elimination room.
+Mark takes an unusual step after Adrian's elimination in following Adrian out of the elimination room.
 Adrian lets him know there will be no settlement.
 In remembrance of the Red Team's embrace of Cassandra after eliminating her grandmother, Adrian says not to bother hugging Daphne or pretending everything is okay.